If you love these marine mammals, then you’ll love these most interesting facts about whales, from their sizes to breeding habits.

 Whales are descended from the Artiodactyl species of dinosaurs, which were land dwellers.

 Their blubber stores energy and insulates the body, keeping them alive through harsh winters.

 Baleen whales have two blowholes, whereas toothed whales have only one.

 Male whales are called ‘bulls,’ females are known as ‘cows,’ and newborns are called ‘calves.’

 Most cows give birth to one single calf, which is born tail first to help minimize drowning.

 Calves can reach maturity between 7 – 10 years.

 Whales live in families, known as pods.

-Scientists believe that whales are capable of teaching, learning, co-operating with others, scheming, and grieving.
-This was believed after studies found their cells similar to the human cells which are involved with social interactions.
+Scientists believe that whales are capable of teaching, learning, cooperating with others, scheming, and grieving.
+This was believed after studies found their cells similar to the human cells associated with social interactions.